 - 11.1 The Community Housing Strategy and the subsequent programme of projects that have been pursued over the past 4 years was, and remains, ambitious and innovative.
-However the programme has not been well managed and to the required level of detail and there was a lack of oversight and governance arrangements in place at its inception. - 11.2 As detailed above the majority of these issues have now been addressed although further improvements are needed as set out in 11.2 above. - 11.3 In order to consider the programme as a whole, the Executive has requested that the Audit Committee consider the learning from the governance review of the Community Housing Programme and its application to the Council's wider programme management function.
+However the programme has not been well managed and to the required level of detail and there was a lack of oversight and governance arrangements in place at its inception. - 11.2 As detailed above the majority of these issues have now been addressed although further improvements are needed as set out in 11.2 above. - 11.3 In order to consider the programme as a whole it is recommended that Audit Committee consider the learning from the governance review of the Community Housing Programme and its application to the Council's wider programme management function.

-Implications Relevant to proposals Y/N Details and proposed measures to address

-Legal/Governance Υ

-Financial implications to include reference to value for money Y The financial management of the CHP is set out in Section 9 of the report.
-A separate report on the Executive agenda at its meeting held on 2 December titled: 'Housing Crisis update report' sets out the spend to date of the funding of £1.88 million.

-Risk Υ That the Council fails to deliver a Service that meets the expectations of Members and our Customers
+Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance Υ Financial implications to include reference to value for money Y The financial management of the CHP is set out in Section 9 of the report.
+A separate report on the Executive agenda 'Housing Crisis update report' sets out the spend to date of the funding of £1.88 million.
+Risk Y That the Council fails to deliver a Service that meets the expectations of Members and our Customers

-Supporting Corporate Strategy Y Council, Homes, Environment, Enterprise
+Supporting Corporate Strategy Υ Council, Homes, Environment, Enterprise

 Climate Change - Carbon / Biodiversity Impact N No direct carbon or diversity impacts arise from this report

 Comprehensive Impact Assessment Implications

 Equality and Diversity N/A

 Safeguarding N/A

 Community Safety, Crime and Disorder N/A

 Health, Safety and Wellbeing N/A

 Other implications N/A